cyberhiker/compliance-docs/SA-Policy.md

 * [Company Name] applies information system security engineering principles in to the specifications, design, development, implementation, and modification of the information system.

 ### 4.8 External Information System Services
-* [Company Name] requires external information system providers to comply with [System Name] requirements and employ appropriate security controls in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance;
+* [Company Name] requires external information system providers to comply with [System Name] requirements and employ appropriate security controls in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.
 * [Company Name] defines and document government oversight and user roles and responsibilities with regards to external information system services
 * [Company Name] monitors security control compliance by external service providers.

 ### 4.9 Developer Configuration Management
 * [Company Name] requires that information system developers/integrators:
  * Perform configuration management during information system design, development, implementation, and operation;
  * Manage and control changes to the information system;
  * Implement only organization-approved changes;
  * Document approved changes to the information system; and
  * Track security flaws and flaw resolution.

 ### 4.10 Developer Security Testing
 * [Company Name] requires that information system developers/integrators, in consultation with associated security personnel;